Guides

 }

-To prevent such mistakes, it's best only to use strongly-typed contextual attributes as shown below:
+Another way to prevent such mistakes is by using strongly-typed contextual attributes as shown below:

 logger.Info(